core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 After that, when receiving an observation request from a following new client to be added to the same group observation, the proxy does not take any further action with the server.
 Instead, the proxy responds to the client either with the latest multicast notification if available from its cache, or with an Empty Acknowledgement otherwise, as defined above.

+As a result, the observer counter at the server (see {{sec-server-side}}) is not incremented when a new origin client behind the proxy registers as an observer at the proxy.
+Instead, the observer counter takes into account only the proxy, which has registered as observer at the server and has received the informative response from the server.

 An example is provided in {{intermediaries-example}}.

 In the general case with a chain of two or more proxies, every proxy in the chain takes the role of client with the (next hop towards the) origin server.
 Note that the proxy adjacent to the origin server is the only one in the chain that receives informative responses and listens to an IP multicast address to receive notifications for the group observation.
 Furthermore, every proxy in the chain takes the role of server with the (previous hop towards the) origin client.